 The step climber is suitable for children of all ages beginning in infancy, but I don’t recommend turning it over until children are closer to two or experienced walkers.
-Either way, there should always be a mat, rug or other soft surface underneath.
+Either way, there should always be a mat, rug, or another soft surface underneath.

 Closely supervise children on this equipment the first few times they use it and whenever it is in use by more than one child.
-“Spot” rather than rescue, catch or otherwise remove children from the equipment, unless the child is too upset or exhausted to attempt getting down herself.
-(And if that’s the case, pick the child up rather than helping her down, so as not to give her a false of sense of her ability).
-Helping children with motor activities hinders their safety, because it gives them false impression they are able to jump, roll or step off of equipment independently.
+“Spot” rather than rescue, catch or otherwise remove children from the equipment unless the child is too upset or exhausted to attempt getting down herself.
+(And if that’s the case, pick the child up rather than help her down, so as not to give her a false sense of her ability).
+Helping children with motor activities hinders their safety because it gives them the false impression they are able to jump, roll or step off of equipment independently.

 But enough warnings, here are some of the awesome skills children learn on the step climber and rocking boat:

 Infants practice climbing and descending the steps, first by crawling up and then descending either face-first or backward (trust and spot them).
 Later they might descend seated on their bottoms and then, finally, they learn to step, which tends to be immediately followed by stepping down while holding the biggest toys they can find.
 Kids love challenging themselves.